Kelowna Restaurants and Food Trucks

 Eat local, eat fresh.
 That phrase never rings home more than it does at 19 Okanagan.
 Everything is made from local produce.
 Whatever you eat, it comes with the finest wine you will ever taste.
 The sandwich here is not your ordinary treat.
 It comes with firecracker onions, sautéed mushrooms, rosemary jus, and Swiss cheese.
-Feels pretty much like a three course meal except that it all comes in one serve.
+Feels pretty much like a three-course meal except that it all comes in one serve.
 During winter, you can choose a spot by one of the two fireplaces and never know it is freezing outside.
-When summer comes around, here you have one of largest patios in Okanagan Valley to never miss the light.
+When summer comes around, here you have one of the largest patios in Okanagan Valley to never miss the light.

 • Little Hobo Soup & Sandwich

-The exterior is redbrick and the interior not so much of a décor.
+The exterior is redbrick and the interior is not so much of décor.
 The perfect tale of an average restaurant, right?
 Never charge a book by its cover.
-Little Hobo & Sandwich has clinched the top spot for the most coveted spot to eat not in Kelowna but the expansive province of British Columbia.
+Little Hobo & Sandwich has clinched the top spot for the most coveted spot to eat not in Kelowna but in the expansive province of British Columbia.
 You are talking of leading 13,000 restaurants that feed the province of BC.
-Right from the time you step in here it feels like home.
+Right from the time you step in here, it feels like home.
 Breakfast and lunch will be prepared on order and you are not getting stiff waiting for anything to get ready.
 The partnership duo of Steve MacDonald and Crystal Dougan will make sure you always come back for more.

 • Waterfront Wines